parvathy-lal/Project1/README.md

 ## Overview
 This is an AI/ML model which estimates different body postures and detect the occuring of sudden fall.
 Then generates an alert.

 Here we are using the _Single Pose Estimation_ which is the simpler and faster.
-Its ideal usecase is for whe,n there is only one person in the image. _Post Estimation_ can be done by **Human Pose Skeleton** represents which is a set of coordinates that can be connected to describe the pose of the person.
+Its ideal usecase is for when, there is only one person in the image. _Post Estimation_ can be done by **Human Pose Skeleton** represents which is a set of coordinates that can be connected to describe the pose of the person.

 ## Installation